BeiIF/awesome-claude-prompts/README.md

 Welcome to the "Awesome Claude Prompts" repository!
 This is a collection of prompt examples to be used with the Claude model.

-The [Claude](https://claude.ai/) model is an AI assistant created by [Anthropic](https://anthropic.com/) that is capable of generating human-like text.
+该 [Claude](https://claude.ai/) model is an AI assistant created by [Anthropic](https://anthropic.com/) that is capable of generating human-like text.
 By providing it with a prompt, it can generate responses that continue the conversation or expand on the given prompt.

 [Claude](https://claude.ai/) offers many amazing features that [ChatGPT](https://ai.com) does not support, such as longer contexts (up to 100k), free file uploading, etc., making it more powerful than ChatGPT.